Research Areas

 ARTEMIS: Acceleration, Reconnection, Turbulence, and Electrodynamics of Moon's Interaction with the Sun

-ELFIN: Electron Loss and Fields Investigation
+ELFIN: Electron Losses and Fields Investigation

 ELFIN-CEPHEIDS Team 2024